AlexPullen91/GameReviews/README.md

 ### Features

-This site is designed to provide users a simple and intuitive experience where within just a matter of clicks they are signed up and then writing their review.
+This site is designed to provide users with a simple and intuitive experience where within just a matter of clicks they are signed up and then writing their review.

-This app will utilize the IGDB API to pull information about the games that users search for which then populates the site's database.
+This app will utilize the IGDB API to pull information about the games that users search for which then populates the site's database once submitted.

-This is to facilitate a positive user experience as they simply type in the name of the game that they're looking for, proceed if they're happy with the selection and then all they have to do is provide a rating and write out their review.
+Users are able to search for and read reviews without creating an account and are prompted to create one if they wish to submit reviews.

 Once users create an account they are are able to submit multiple reviews, edit reviews and delete reviews.

-Users are able to search for and read reviews without creating an account and are prompted to create one if they wish to submit reviews.
+Getting started is simple:

+1. Enter the name of the game into the searchbar that they're looking for
+2. If they're happy with the result, select the game to review or read any posted reviews
+3. If posting a review just provide a rating and write out their review and Submit.

 #### Potential Future features

+* More game details, details narrowed down to specific platforms and game versions
 * Options to purchase games from the review page
 * Upvoting / downvoting system or a likes system to indicate quality of or approval of reviews
 * More site members features such as forums and messaging